Skip to main content

 Presence in the Museum Context

 This model describes learning as the interaction of three overlapping contexts: personal (prior knowledge, motivation, identity), sociocultural (group dynamics, cultural norms), and physical (architecture, design, sensory environment).
-Presence maps directly onto the physical context dimension — the sensory richness, spatial design, and environmental fidelity that drive presence are the same factors Falk and Dierking identify as shaping museum learning.
+Presence maps directly onto the physical context dimension.
+The sensory richness, spatial design, and environmental fidelity that drive presence are the same factors Falk and Dierking identify as shaping museum learning.

 The Novelty Effect: A Real Concern with Known Solutions